American History

 Unlike many other old major American cities that grew in size and population mostly thanks to heavy manufacturing, Minneapolis emerged and flourished as the world's largest flour-milling hub.

-Over twenty five different mills once dotted the waterfront of the Mississippi River in Minneapolis in mid-19th century.
-One of them, half destroyed, has been converted to Mill City Museum.
+Over twenty-five different mills once dotted the waterfront of the Mississippi River in Minneapolis in the mid-19th century.
+One of them, half destroyed, has been converted into Mill City Museum.

 Impressive St. Anthony Falls on the Mississippi River is a natural attraction in the heart of Minneapolis.

-In spite it was and still is an impassable obstacle for boats to travel upstream, some entrepreneurs in 19th century saw an opportunity in them to generate energy to power mill operations.
+In spite, of it was and still is an impassable obstacle for boats to travel upstream, some entrepreneurs in the 19th century saw an opportunity in them to generate energy to power mill operations.

 Downtown Minneapolis is experiencing a development boom - a sign of a growing economy.
 They call it "The Big Build".

 An aboveground passageway between buildings is common for cities that experience cold winters or extremely hot summers.
-Guess where Minneapolis is leaning towards?
+Guess where Minneapolis is leaning toward?

-New condominiums with daring contemporary design attract both young people and those who wish to downsize for their retirement.
+New condominiums with daring contemporary designs attract both young people and those who wish to downsize for their retirement.

 Older buildings blend nicely with new ones.